Street and park trees

 Council's tree planting program

-Council plants over 13,500 street and park trees each year.
-Council's proactive approach towards tree planting targets those suburbs with lower shade and tree cover, as well as those hotter areas of the city, and areas where there are higher numbers of young people and older people.
+Council prides itself on planting over 13,500 street and park trees each year.
+Council's proactive approach towards tree planting targets those suburbs that need shade trees to provide shade to our streets and parks, as well as supporting the reduction of heat where needed in those hotter areas of the city.

 Community tree planting